How to Start Day Trading in Gold

 The amount you need in your account to day trade a gold futures contract will depend on your futures broker.
 NinjaTrader for examples requires you have $500 in your account to open a position for one E-Micro Gold Futures (MGC) contract.
 You also need enough in the account to accommodate for potential losses (need much more than $500).

-To day trade a standard Gold Futures (GC) contract, you need $1000 in your account, plus additional funds to accommodate losses.
+For a day trade of a standard Gold Futures (GC) contract, you need $1000 in your account, plus additional funds to accommodate losses.
 The amount required by your broker to open a day trading position is called Intra-day margin; it varies by the broker and is subject to change.

 These figures assume you are day trading and closing out positions before the market closes each day.
 If you hold positions overnight, you are subject to Initial Margin and Maintenance Margin requirements, which will require you have more money in your account.